 Online Sign Language Certification Information

-American Sign Language (ASL) training may be obtained through online courses or degree programs.
-Preferred level and method of instruction to prefer for certification may vary depending on individual goals and current level of knowledge in the field.
+Some courses in American Sign Language (ASL) are available online.
+The level and method of instruction varies depending on individual goals and current level of knowledge in the field.
 Keep reading to find out how to take online courses in this field and become certified.

-Individuals enroll in online ASL courses for a variety of reasons for enrolling in online ASL courses including, gaining the ability to communicate with friends and family that are deaf or hard of hearing, increasing their marketable skill set for potential career advancement and earning academic credits to become eligible for entry into an interpreter program, eventually leading to national certification.
-Sign language courses taught in a classroom, so that people can learn to communicate face-to-face instruction as an effective method for learning a new language.
+Individuals enroll in online ASL courses for a variety of reasons, including to communicate with friends and family that are deaf or hard of hearing; to increase their skill set for career advancement; or to earn the experience necessary to enter into an interpreter program, eventually leading to national certification.

-However, a number of institutions have been responding to the need for interpreters by adding online sign language courses and certification for those who may be unable to attend on-campus classes.
+Sign language courses have traditionally been taught in a classroom, so that people can learn to communicate face-to-face.
+However, in recent years, a number of institutions have responded to the need for interpreters by adding online sign language courses and certification for those who are interested in the field but unable to attend on-campus classes.
 Distance-learning courses provide the opportunity to self-pace and are often taught through webcam meetings and online learning systems.

-According to the U.S. Bureau of Labor Statistics (BLS) there is not an industry standard certification (www.bls.gov).
-Individuals may find certification through organizations like the American Translators Association (ATA), which requires experience and education in sign language as a requirement.
+According to the U.S. Bureau of Labor Statistics (BLS), there is not an industry standard certification for sign language interpreters.
+Individuals can find certification through organizations like the American Translators Association (ATA), which requires experience and education in sign language as a requirement.

-Online courses can be taken individually or as part of a certificate or an associate's, bachelor's and master's programs for sign language and interpretation are available for students with limited time to commute to campus but are still interested in learning how to communicate using ASL.
-The online courses are typically offered individually or as part of a certificate or degree program that consists of on-site courses as well.
-Individuals interested in learning the basics may be content with distance learning options, but those looking to complete a degree or obtain national certification may have to dedicate time to on-site schooling and enroll in an on-campus or hybrid program.
+Online courses can be taken individually or as part of a certificate or an associate's, bachelor's or master's degree program that consists of on-site courses as well.
+Individuals interested in learning the basics may be content with distance learning options, but those looking to complete a degree or obtain national certification will generally have to dedicate some of their time to on-site schooling and enroll in an on-campus or hybrid program.

 - Intermediate sign language